 3. Learn How to Ask for Help and Accept Help

 If you’re like me, it’s hard to ask for help…and accept help.
 We think we can do it all, but that’s not realistic.
-When you’re pregnant or when you have a newborn, you shouldn’t have to do it all on your own.
+When you’re pregnant or have a newborn, you shouldn’t have to do it all alone.
 You don’t need to prove anything to anyone!
-Learn to ask for help since your loved ones might not offer.
+Learn to ask for help since your loved ones might not offer it.
 It’s not that they don’t want to help.
 They don’t know how.
 Always remember this phrase:

 “You cannot pour from an empty cup.
 You must take care of yourself first to be able to help or give to others — this includes your baby.”